Noiredd/Filmatyk/test/README.md

 *Note*: `Database` is only tested for the `Movie` item type, as the algorithm is abstract with respect to the item type.

+#### Basic tests

+The first two tests - `TestDatabaseCreation` and `TestDatabaseSerialization` are responsible for the most basic functionality of the `Database`.
+The creation test is of a particular importance here, as if that one fails, pretty much everything else after that will also fail.

 #### Update tests

-Database update tests are performed by loading a reference `Database` first (this utilizes assets cached in API tests).
+Database update tests (`TestDatabaseUpdates`) are performed by loading a reference `Database` first (this utilizes assets cached in API tests).
 Each test simulates a situation in which this reference `Database` is the desired outcome, and the "current" state is generated dynamically according to some scenario.